1960–61 FA Cup: Fourth round proper

 The matches were scheduled for Saturday, 28 January 1961, with three games postponed until 1 February.
 Six matches were drawn and went to replays, which were all played in the following midweek match, and one of these was then replayed a second time.
 Tottenham Hotspur and Crewe Alexandra were drawn together for the second consecutive season in the fourth round, with Tottenham having beaten Crewe 13–2 in a replay the one year earlier.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 18 February 1961.
 One match went to a replay in the following mid-week fixture.

-Sixth Round Proper
+Sixth round proper

-The four Sixth Round ties were scheduled to be played on Saturday, 4 March 1961.
+The four sixth round ties were scheduled to be played on Saturday, 4 March 1961.
 Three of the four matches went to replays in the midweek fixtures before being settled.

 Semi-finals

 The semi-final matches were played on Saturday, 18 March 1961 with the Leicester City–Sheffield United game requiring two replays.
 This series of games marked the first time since 1928 that a semi-final had required a second replay, and the first time ever in the FA Cup that a semi-final had failed to produce a goal after a replay.
 United had the ball in the net through Derek Pace in the first game and although the player insisted that it hit his shoulder, the referee disallowed for handball.
 Leicester eventually won the tie and so went on to meet Tottenham in the final at Wembley.